etdesign/my-portfolio-site/README.md

 <p>This is a showcase of my work and experience as a web developer.
 Users can browse my portfolio projects by clicking on the "Work" link in the navigation menu.
 To view the website, simply navigate to <a href="https://www.emreturan.dev" target="_blank">emreturan.dev</a>  in your web browser. </p>

-<p>If you have any questions or feedback about my website, feel free to reach out to me using the contact form on the website.
+<p>If you have any questions or feedback about my website, feel free to reach out to me using the links on the website.
 Thank you for visiting! </p>

 <ul>
   <li>Technologies that I used:</li>